For this tutorial we do not offer a free download of the pattern.

 Sew the facing to the lining 5 mm from the edge.

 Insert the lining inside the bag.
-Glue the facing to the top of the bag with the double-sided tape (wrong side against wrong side).
+Glue the facing to the top of the bag with double-sided tape (wrong sides together).

-Stagger the middles to avoid excess thickness.
+Stagger the centers to avoid excess thickness.
 Take care to position the facing correctly in relation to the position of the magnetic top so that it is centered (see step 8).

-Make Ø 11 mm holes for the eyelets in the locations provided on the pattern (see part P1).
+Make Ø 11 mm holes for the eyelets at the locations indicated on the pattern (see part P1).

-Install the rolling eyelets with the installation kit.
+Attach the roller eyelets using the attachment kit.

 ![]() |